baraamallah/HARMUN_TRACKER/README.md

 3.  🚪 **Firebase Authentication Setup & Admin Roles**:
     *   **Enable Email/Password Provider**: In Firebase Console > Authentication > Sign-in method, enable the "Email/Password" provider.
     *   **Create Initial Superior Admin User**: In Firebase Console > Authentication > Users, add the user who will be the superior admin.
 Note their UID and ensure it matches `OWNER_UID` in `src/lib/constants.ts`.
+    *   **Admin Users**: Users who are granted 'admin' role via the Superior Admin panel must *also* exist as users in Firebase Authentication (e.g., by signing up or being manually added in the Firebase console).
+The Superior Admin panel assigns an application role in Firestore, not the Firebase Auth account itself.
     *   The login (`/auth/login`) allows any user created in Firebase Auth (Email/Password provider) to attempt login.
     *   Access to the main admin dashboard (`/`) is granted if they are logged in.
 True admin access (beyond just being logged in) should ideally be verified by checking their role in the `users` Firestore collection.
 The example Firestore rules for `/participants` demonstrate this.
-    *   The Superior Admin panel allows granting 'admin' roles to existing Firebase Auth users.
-Ensure these users also exist in Firebase Authentication.

 4.  🛠️ **Build-time Error Checks (`next.config.ts`)**:
     *   The `next.config.ts` file has been updated to set `typescript.ignoreBuildErrors = false` and `eslint.ignoreDuringBuilds = false`.
 This is good practice for production as it ensures TypeScript and ESLint errors are caught during the build process.